Bewildering Stories

 All links within the text open either hypertext notes or a new window, so you won’t lose your place.

+We’re not just an electronic magazine; we’re a meeting place and, at times, an on-line seminar.
 Anything appearing in Bewildering Stories is open to discussion.
 Readers and authors are all invited to participate.

-Bewildering Stories is not a writers’ group, but it does have an educational mission.
-We evaluate submissions, not contributors.
-We consider only what is sent us, not who sent it.
 Any submission constitutes a request for our opinion.
-And we have an ironclad rule: we do not fall back on the non-response that all contributors hate: “It didn’t grab me” or an equivalent.
+And we have an ironclad rule: we do not fall back on the non-response that all contributors rightly hate: “It didn’t grab me” or an equivalent.
 If we can’t accept a submission or we have to ask for a rewrite, we always say why.
-Our feedback may be praise, or it may contain specific recommendations, or it may even be blunt; but it is always honest.
+If you’d like further explanations, please ask.
+A very few contributors have requested no feedback.
+We reply regretfully that we can’t consider anything under such a restriction, even if the intended audience is only the authors themselves.

 Standard Procedure

-1. Please send only one submission in any e-mail, including short poetry.
+1. Please send only one submission in any e-mail, including poetry.
 Exception: it’s okay to send a bio sketch and photo along with a submission.

 Heretofore, the editor supplied a description meta-tag for all submissions that did not have one.
 The practice was intended as a favor to our contributors, but it is time-consuming, and sometimes the editor simply doesn’t know what to say.
-That’s why many description tags have been left blank.
+The description tag will be left blank unless the author supplies one.
+Poems are an exception; the best description tag may be simply “poem.”
+Separate description tags may accompany chapters within a serialized work at the author’s option.

 Priorities and Genres